 Rampant poaching has left elephants in dire straits.
-These gentle giants are dying at horrific rates, and if we don't do something now they’ll soon be gone forever.
+These gentle giants are dying at alarming rates, and if we don't do something now, they’ll soon be gone forever.

 Have You Herd?

 Elephants are extremely social.
 They live in matriarchal herds, working together to raise babies, find food, and protect each other.
-With long gestation periods (lasting up to 22 months) and calves that may not wean until they’re ten years old, populations of these majestic icons are slow to recover.
+With long pregnancies (lasting up to 22 months) and calves that nurse for their first few years of life, populations of these majestic icons don't increase quickly.

 Tusk to Tusk